 The objective of procurement in Qantas is to maximise shareholder value from all significant supplier relationships.
 This is achieved through a disciplined, systematic and ongoing process for achieving reliable and ethical supply of externally purchased goods and services, whilst reducing the total costs and maintaining or improving levels of quality, service and technology.

-The Qantas Group procures significant quantities of goods and / or services.
-These include common user and specialist items ranging from stationery to aircraft.
+The Qantas Group procures significant quantities of goods and services ranging from stationery to aircraft.
 The diversity of the products, markets and regulatory systems associated with these purchases can potentially expose the Group to legal, financial, operational and commercial risks.
 As more than 60% of our revenue is spent with suppliers, rigour in our procurement processes, practices and dealings with suppliers is essential for strong sustainable business results and relationships with our key suppliers.

 Qantas' Procurement Policy aims to ensure that in all procurement activities:

 - Qantas obtains goods and services that meet specification and are delivered on time at internationally competitive prices from financially stable suppliers.

 - Qantas obtains best value for money on a total cost basis.